-2 Evaluation of Scheduling Algorithms
+2. Evaluation of scheduling algorithms

 Efficient and effective scheduling at a meta-level is very important in a Grid computing environment.
 In order to develop and evaluate new Grid scheduling algorithms, two fundamental issues have to be addressed for performance evaluation studies.
 On one hand, representative workload traces are needed to produce dependable results.
 On the other hand, a good testing environment should be set up, most commonly through simulations.
-In this section we review some of the current research in Grid scheduling, with a special emphasis on the mentioned two issues.

-Table 1 shows a summary of representative scheduling studies in Grid environments.
-Since the clusters/resources participating in a Grid typically have their own local activities, the workloads are further categorized into Grid-level jobs (Grid workload) and locally generated jobs (background workload).
-Due to the lack of traces at the Grid level, simplified assumptions on workloads are commonly made in many scheduling studies.
-In [4] and [21] bulk sizes of 200 to 1000 jobs are used to evaluate the proposed "off-line" scheduling algorithms.
-For "on-line" mode of scheduling, jobs either arrive in fixed intervals [6], or strictly in sequence [16].
+In this section, we review some of the current research in Grid scheduling, with a special emphasis on the mentioned two issues.
+A Grid scheduling architecture typically consists of two levels, namely, the Grid scheduler(s) and the local resource management systems.
+Since the clusters/resources participating in a Grid have their own local activities, the workloads are further categorized into Gridlevel jobs (Grid workload) and locally generated jobs (background workload).
+Due to the lack of traces at the Grid level, simplified assumptions on workloads are commonly made in scheduling studies.
+In [5,22] bulk sizes of 200 to 1000 jobs are used to evaluate the proposed "off-line" scheduling algorithms.
+For "on-line" mode of scheduling, jobs either arrive in fixed intervals [7], or strictly in sequence [17].
 More realistic treatments include the use of real workload traces.
-In [5] traces obtained from Network Weather Service (NWS) are used to study a set of heuristics for parameter sweep applications, including max-min, min-min, Sufferage, and XSufferage.
-In [20] there are two specific traces under study: one is obtained from iPSC/860 parallel workload at NAS, the other consists of parameter sweep applications (PSA).
+In [6] traces obtained from Network Weather Service (NWS) are used to study a set of heuristics for parameter sweep applications, including max-min, min-min, Sufferage, and XSufferage.
+In [21] there are two specific traces under study: one is obtained from iPSC/860 parallel workload at NAS, the other consists of parameter sweep applications (PSA).
 In [2] traces from a multi-cluster environment (DAS) are utilized in the study of processor co-allocation strategies.
-In [17] workloads on parallel supercomputers available at the Parallel Workload Archive1 are used in evaluating a SLAbased cooperative superscheduling algorithm.
-Work in [7] and [15] focus on workflow scheduling, in which workflows are randomly generated or based on real traces.
-Trace-based simulations have the advantages of being easy-to-use, and the results obtained are reproducible and comparable.
+In [18] workloads on parallel supercomputers available from the Parallel Workload Archive are used in evaluating a SLA-based cooperative superscheduling algorithm.
+Work in [8,16] focus on workflow scheduling, in which workflows are randomly generated or based on real traces.
+Tracebased simulations have the advantages of being easy-to-use, and the results obtained are reproducible and comparable.
 However, it is not as flexible as models in case that many traces have to be generated to enable a Grid scheduling study.
-The traces available from parallel workloads can also have significantly different characteristics compared to Grid workloads, which has been empirically proved [12].
-Such differences, in turn, may lead to considerably different performance evaluation results.
+The traces available from parallel workloads can also have significantly different characteristics compared with Grid workloads, which has been empirically observed in [13].
+Such differences, in return, may lead to considerably different performance evaluation results.

 Background workload is another important issue to be addressed in a heterogeneous and non-dedicated Grid environment.
-Many previous work do not include background load information because traces or characterization are not widely available concerning the background workloads on clusters.
+Much previous work does not include background load information because traces or characterization are not widely available concerning the background workloads on clusters.
 Some research employs models to generate local jobs as background.
-In [21] the local system load is modeled as a Gaussian distribution with predefined mean and variance.
-In [20] and [7] background job arrivals are modeled as a Poisson process and run times are drawn from an exponential distribution in [7].
-Although such models are simple to use and analytically tractable, it might not reflect the real job characteristics at the cluster level.
+In [22] the local system load is modeled as a Gaussian distribution with predefined mean and variance.
+In [21,8] background job arrivals are modeled as a Poisson process and run times are drawn from an exponential distribution in [8].
+Although such models are simple to use and analytically tractable, it might not reflect real job characteristics at the cluster level.